-- Multi-unit development (more than one residential dwelling per lot) will not be permitted as this is contrary to the significance of the estate. - Subdivision of original lots will not be permitted. - Single-storey granny flats located at the rear of the property may be permitted. - Any proposed granny flat must be in sympathy and consistent with these guidelines.
+- Multi-unit development (more than one residential dwelling per lot) will not be permitted as this is contrary to the significance of the estate. - Single-storey granny flats located at the rear of the property may be permitted. - Any proposed granny flat must be sympathetic and consistent with these guidelines.